-Academy.
-Turbulent flow is simulated by solving the incompressible Reynolds-averaged Navier-Stokes equations (RANS).
-The flow solver is based on finite volume method to build the spatial discretization of the transport equations.
-The velocity field is obtained from the momentum conservation equations and the pressure field is extracted from the mass conservation constraint, or continuity equation, transformed into a pressure-equation.
+Computation has been performed with the ANSYS CFX solver.
+Turbulent flow is simulated by solving the incompressible Reynolds-averaged Navier-Stokes equations (RANSE).
+The flow solver is based on finite volume method to build spatial discretization of the transport the The velocity field is obtained from equations. the momentum conservation equations and the pressure field is extracted from the mass conservation constraint, or continuity equation, transformed into a pressure-equation.
 In the case of turbulent flows, additional transport equations for modeled variables are discretized and solved using the same principles.
 The gradients are computed with an approach based on Gauss's theorem.

 Non-orthogonal correction is applied to ensure a formal first order accuracy.
 Second order accurate result can be obtained on a nearly symmetric stencil.
 Inviscid flux is computed with a piecewise linear reconstruction associated with an upwinding stabilizing procedure which ensures a second order formal accuracy when flux limiter is not applied.

-Viscous flux are computed with a central difference scheme which guarantee a first order formal accuracy.
+Viscous flux is computed with a central difference scheme which guarantee a first order formal accuracy.
 We have to rely on mesh quality to obtain a second order discretization for the viscous term.
 Free-surface flow is simulated with a multi-phase flow approach.
 Incompressible and non-miscible flow phases are modeled through the use of conservation equations for each volume fraction of phase/fluid.
 Implicit scheme is applied for time discretization.
-Second order three-level time scheme is employed for time-accurate unsteady computation.
+Second order three-level time scheme is employed for timeaccurate unsteady computation.

 Velocity-pressure coupling is handled with a SIMPLE like approach.
 Ship free motion can be simulated with a 6 DOF module.
 Some degree of freedom can be fixed as well.
 An analytical weighting mesh deformation approach is employed when free-body motion is simulated.
 Several turbulence models ranging from one-equation model to Reynolds stress transport model are implemented in Ansys CFX.

-Most of the classical linear eddy-viscosity based closures like the Spalart-Allmaras one-equation model, the two-equation k-w, SST model by Menter [5], for instance are implemented.
-Wall function is implemented for two-equation turbulence model.
+Most of the classical linear eddy-viscosity based closures like the Spalart-Allmaras one-equation model, the two-equation k- ω , SST model by Menter (Menter, 1997), for instance are implemented.
+Wall function is implemented for two-equationturbulence model.